-(g) When a grievance is reduced to writing, there shall be set forth in the grievance all of the following:

-- 1. A complete statement of the grievance and facts upon which it is based. - 2.
-The section or sections of this agreement claimed to have been violated. - 3.
-The remedy or correction requested.

-(h) In settlement of any grievance resulting in retroactive adjustment, such adjustment shall be retroactive to the date of the occurrence of the violation.

-(i) Grievances filed by the Union affecting two (2) or more employees in accordance with Section 8.1, shall be signed by the designated steward or the appropriate union representative and shall contain the names of the aggrieved employees.
-Thereafter, it shall follow the procedure as set forth in Article 8 entitled Grievance Procedure.

-(j) In any grievance matter involving discharge or suspension, such grievance shall enter the grievance procedure at Step II.

-8.3 Arbitration.
-If the grievance is not settled in accordance with the provisions of Article 8, the aggrieved employee, the Public Employer, or the Union, as the case may be, may request arbitration by serving written notice of intent to appeal on the Nassau County Engineer, no later than twenty (20) working days after receipt of the Public Employer's response in Step III, together with a written statement of the specific provision(s) of this agreement at issue.
+- (g) When a grievance is reduced to writing, there shall be set forth in the grievance all of the following: - 1.
+A complete statement of the grievance and facts upon which it is based. - 2.
+The section or sections of this agreement claimed to have been violated. - The remedy or correction requested. - (h) In settlement of any grievance resulting in retroactive adjustment, such adjustment shall be retroactive to the date of the occurrence of the violation. - (i) Grievances filed by the Union affecting two (2) or more employees in accordance with Section 8.1, shall be signed by the designated steward or the appropriate union representative and shall contain the names of the aggrieved employees.
+Thereafter, it shall follow the procedure as set forth in Article 8 entitled Grievance Procedure. - (j) In any grievance matter involving discharge or suspension, such grievance shall enter the grievance procedure at Step II. - 8.3 Arbitration.
+If the grievance is not settled in accordance with the provisions of Article 8, the aggrieved employee, the Public Employer, or the Union, as the case may be, may request arbitration by serving written notice of intent to appeal on the County Coordinator, no later than twenty (20) working days after receipt of the Public Employer's response in Step III, together with a written statement of the specific provision(s) of this agreement at issue.
 If the grievance is not appealed to arbitration within said twenty (20) working days, the Public Employer's Step III answer shall be final and binding upon the aggrieved employee and the Union.
-Upon appeal to arbitration, the Union, Public Employer or employee may, in the written notice requesting arbitration, include the names of two (2) arbitrators, either of whom is acceptable to the Union, Public Employer or employee to arbitrate the grievance.
-If the two (2) parties involved in the selection do not mutually agree upon the selection of one (1) of the persons listed or some other person qualified to act or arbitrate, then the American Arbitration Association stated will be followed.
-The American as herein procedure Arbitration Association shall be requested by either or both parties, to provide a panel of five (5) arbitrators.
-After the panel is received from AAA, the representative of the Union, or the employee, as the case may be, and the Public Employer shall meet and alternately strike names until one (1) arbitrator remains.
-The name remaining shall be selected as the impartial arbitrator.
-The party requesting arbitration shall strike the first name.
-After the AAA is notified of the selection of the arbitrator, and contact is made with the arbitrator, the date for the arbitrator hearing will be set within fifteen (15) days from the date the arbitrator is notified of his selection to act as arbitrator.
+Upon appeal to arbitration, the Union, Public Employer or employee may, in the written notice requesting arbitration, include the names of two (2) Florida Supreme Court approved mediators for the Fourth Judicial Circuit, either of whom is acceptable to the Union, Public Employer or employee to arbitrate the grievance.
+If the two (2) parties involved in the selection do not mutually agree upon the selection of one (1) of the persons listed or some other person qualified to arbitrate, then the parties may request the services of the Federal Mediation and Conciliation Service (FMCS).
+Federal Mediation and Conciliation Service (FMCS) is utilized, the arbitratior shall be chosen pursuant to their procedures.
 Notwithstanding the provisions of this section, an arbitrator other than outlined above may be mutually selected by the parties to the arbitration proceedings.